jclo/es6pakket/_dist/README.md

 ## How to build it

-The file `gulpfile.js` contains the build instructions.
+The file `package.json` contains the build instructions.
 These instructions populate the folder `lib` from the sources files included in the folder `src`.

-`gulpfile.js` implements two operations for the build:
+`package.json` implements two operations for the build:
-  * the command `npm run build` creates the library at the execution,
+  * the command `npm run build:dev` creates the library at the execution,
   * and the command `npm run watch` updates the library when one of the source files is modified.